zhongshan2020/neuropsychiatric_research/eQTL_enrich.md

 we can see in general eQ1 show high functional score than others and also control, and significant in some cases (ANnova p value shown)

-3, Enrichment of the eQTL among functional genomic regions compared to control SNPs (SNPsnap simlations) was calculated, the number of regions show significant eQTL enrichment (p<0.01) and total regions tested is listed as bellow:
+<h1> 3, Enrichment of the eQTL among functional genomic regions compared to control SNPs (SNPsnap simlations) </h1>

+ the number of regions show significant eQTL enrichment (p<0.01) and total regions tested is listed as bellow:

 eQTL_bins	 #Enriched_regions	 #Total_regions_tested	 Ratio